amydohlin/project-4-group-2/README.md

 ### __PHASE 5: Neural Network Model Optimization__

-**Optimizing for Accuracy with KerasTuner**
+**Optimizing the Neural Network model**
-- As none of the first three iterations of our neural network achieved high accuracy scores, we used KerasTuner to decide
+- As none of the first three iterations of our neural network achieved high accuracy scores, we evaluated other models attempting to increase the accuracy of our model
+  - In our evaluation of the dataset to discover additional opportunities to clean and structure our data, we created generated a correlation heatmap to view if there are key players we should narrow our prediction towards
+  - Additionally, we created a boxplot to identify outliers that should be removed in order to enhance our prediction

+**Optimization with KerasTuner**
+- To further enhance our model accuracy, we used KerasTuner to decide:
 a) which activation function to use
 b) the number of neurons in the first layer
 c) the number of hidden layers and neurons in the layers in order to optimize for accuracy.
+d) the numbers of epochs allowed

 ![image](https://github.com/amydohlin/project-4-group-2/assets/42381263/93cebdc3-1cf6-4ebd-952f-f128f138cc64)

-*-----Include things about results of KerasTuner ------*

-*__Are these from the Random Forest or the Optimized NN model?*__
-- In our evaluation of the optimized model, we created a confusion matrix and generated a correlation heatmap.
-- The confusion matrix ...
+- While using keras tuner auto-tunning method, we incorporated the following strategies to ensure highest accuracy:
+* Extended hidden layers’ activations to a wider selection: Relu, Tanh, Sigmoid, leaky relu, softsign, exponential
+* Once discovering allowing only 1 output value when our target variable contains 3 output values significantly restricts our model, we adjusted our output units to accomodate the data structure
+* We expanded the selection of our activation functions in order to allow the maximum flexibility to fit our model, and incorporated a specific activation "Softmax" for our final output layer to accommodate our target's 3 outputs

   *__Can we make a correlation heatmap when Y has three classes?*__
 - The correlation heatmap indicated the strongest positive correlation (0.65) between Spiders_N and Ascites_N and between Spiders_Y and Ascites_Y.
 This is to be expected as Spider angiomas tend to appear in patients with chronic liver disease and ascites.